dotarjun/Portfolio-v2/src/content/work/Admin Dashboard.md

 **[Stripe](https://stripe.com/)** handles all payments, subscriptions and billing.
 It powers a seamless checkout experience.

 Together, these modern web technologies enable building a customizable, full-featured admin dashboard for ecommerce businesses of any size.

 The project takes advantage of the strengths of each technology for a fast, scalable, and enjoyable developer experience.

 ### Key Features

-- Full CRUD for categories, products, filters, billboards
+- **Robust Admin Controls** - The admin dashboard offers full CRUD functionality to manage categories, products, filters, billboards, and more.
-- Vendor store management
+- **Dark Mode** - Switch to dark mode for an eye-friendly alternative to the default light theme.
+- **Vendor Portal** - Vendors have a dedicated portal to easily upload products, manage inventory, track sales and payouts.
-- Upload and manage product images
+- **Image Uploads** - Seamlessly upload high-quality product images to showcase gears.
-- Featured product control
+- **Featured Products** - Admins can control and customize featured/promoted products.
-- Search with pagination
+- **Search and Filters** - Finding gears is easy with search including pagination and advanced filters.
-- User authentication via Clerk
-- Order and sales management
-- Revenue graphs and reporting
+- **User Authentication** - Clerk handles secure user authentication and account management.
+- **Order Management** - Admins have full visibility into orders, fulfillment, and customer communication.
+- **Revenue Analytics** - Actionable analytics provide insights into sales, traffic, conversions and revenue growth.
-- Stripe checkout and webhooks
+- **Stripe Integration** - Stripe powers a smooth, robust checkout experience and handles subscriptions.